 Every social services department has a complaints procedure, and must tell you how to use it.

-Once your local authority or trust has carried out your care needs assessment and worked out what care services you need, they’ll carry out a financial assessment.
+Once your local authority or trust has worked out what care services you need, they’ll carry out a financial assessment.
 This is called a ‘means test’.

 This will work out if you need to contribute towards the cost of your care, and whether the local authority will pay for all or some of your care costs.